-The investors prefer the loan structure, which has a fixed maturity date, periodic interest payments220 and a foreclosure remedy available in the event of a default by the developer's JCE.
-This will impose a legal obligation upon the JCE, and additional pressure for the developer to complete the project on a timely basis.221
+The investors prefer the loan structure, which has a fixed maturity date, periodic interest payments and a foreclosure remedy available in the event of a default by the developer's JCE.
+This will impose a legal obligation upon the JCE, and additional pressure for the developer to complete the project on a timely basis.
+204

 In the case of a mezz loan or preferred equity, as a practical matter, a sale or refinance is necessary to provide sufficient proceeds to result in the recovery of the NCE's capital investment.
-However, a loan's fixed maturity date, coupled with the right to foreclose upon the other equity (including the developer's) is likely to give the investor more comfort than the features of preferred equity, especially if it does not provide for a mandatory redemption within a similar time frame as the mezz loan alternative.222 An LLC Operating Agreement or LP partnership agreement governing the equity that merely provides for a cash flow distribution waterfall, with a sale or refinance as a capital event, does not ensure that the sale or refinance
+However, a loan's fixed maturity date, coupled with the right to foreclose upon the other equity (including the developer's) is likely to give the investor more comfort than the features of preferred equity, especially if it does not provide for a mandatory redemption within a similar time frame as the mezz loan alternative.
+An LLC Operating Agreement governing the equity that merely provides for a cash flow distribution waterfall, with a sale or refinance as a after.html.
+On the other hand, EB-5 capital funded 100% for the development America Life's \$168 million LA Hotel project, albeit in an unusual arrangement discussed below, beginning at page . .